jaalto/project--shell-script-performance-and-portability/README.md

 The optimizations:

-- All files were moved to a Linux RAM disk for processing.
+- All files were moved to a Linux RAM disk [tmpfs] for processing.
 Total time dropped to **5 minutes.**
-- All Bash scripts were converted to use GNU parallel as much as possible.
+- All Bash scripts were converted to use
+  [GNU parallel] as much as possible.
   Total time dropped to **2 minutes.**
-- All Bash scripts that could, were converted to POSIX shell scripts ([dash]).
-The
+- All Bash scripts that could, were converted to POSIX [dash] shell scripts
-  Bashisms were converted to POSIX features.
-  About 3 of the 50 scripts remained in Bash.
+  About 3 of the 50 scripts remained in
+  [Bash].
 Total time dropped to **1 minute.**
 - Further optimizations were considered.
   The shell scripts that processed or heavily examined file contents could have been converted to faster [Perl], potentially achieving a total time drop to **40 seconds**.
 However, at this point, it was decided that even the text-processing-heavy shell scripts were "fast enough."

 **If we analyze the performance gains:**

 Optimization  | secs | percent
 ------------- | ---: | ------:
 ...none...    | 600  |   0%
 Running in RAM| 300  | -50%
 GNU parallel  | 120  | -80%
 Bash to sh    |  60  | -90%
 sh to Perl    |  40  | -93%

-Most of the performance gains came from factors **other than the shell itself.** In the end, rewriting scripts to only use POSIX
+Most of the performance gains came from factors **other than the shell itself.**
-`sh` did gain 10% performance.
-This proved to be valuable in debugging situations: having to wait 2 minutes versus 1 minute for a finished job made the iterations to add features faster.
-However, the time that would have been required to convert some of the scripts into higher-level, speedier text processing languages like [Perl] or [Python] didn't justify the effort.
+In the end, rewriting Bash to POSIX shell scripts did gain additional 10% performance.
+This proved to be valuable in debugging situations: having to wait 2 minutes versus 1 minute (50% speed up) for a finished job made the iterations to add features faster.
+However, the time that would have been required to convert some of the scripts into higher-level, speedier text processing languages like
+[Perl] or [Python] didn't justify the effort.
 The code base was all shell scripts, and introducing a new language to the mix did not seem relevant enough for the whole.

 **Conclusion:** Interestingly, the shell scripts were quite capable even in a context